 - Discuss any serious or chronic health conditions that your animal may have.

 Finally, there are some simple steps you can take at home to avoid medication errors:

-- Keep pet drugs stored away from human drug products to prevent mix-ups.
+- Keep animal drugs stored away from human drug products to prevent mix-ups.
 Accidental exposures to some human topical drugs and other type of human drugs can be dangerous and can cause fatalities in animals.

 - Keep your animal's medications in their original labeled containers.

 - Do not share the medication for one animal with another animal unless directed by the veterinarian.

 - Do not give human medications to your animal unless directed by the vet.